jonmellman/blog/content/posts/2019-08-22---Jazz-Progression-Practice.md

 I then realized how I could get an endless supply of simple, clear jazz recordings.
 In this post I'll explain how, as well as a possible practice routine for getting better at learning jazz progressions by ear.

-First, I'll describe my experience with jazz ear training and explain why, despite it's obvious importance, it's been such an elusive practice subject for me.
+First, I'll describe my experience with jazz ear training and explain why, despite its obvious importance, it's been such an elusive practice subject for me.

 ## An Anecdote